koalas11/Gestionale_Cinema/REST.md

 **Returned Status Codes**:

 * 200 OK: The request has been successfully processed and the list of times is returned.
-* 404 Not Found: No movie with the given id has been found or no date has been found or no time has been found.
+* 404 Not Found: At least one of the parameters has not been found.

-## `/movies/{id}/dates/{date}/times/{time}/seats`
+## `/movies/{id}/dates/{date}/times/{time}/halls`

-**Description**: Get the list of available seats for the movie with the given id on the given date at the given time.
+**Description**: Get the list of available halls for the movie with the given id on the given date at the given time.

 **Parameters**: three parameters in the path
+* `id` that represents the id of the movie of which the halls are to be returned
+* `date` that represents the date of which the halls are to be returned
+* `time` that represents the time of which the halls are to be returned.

+**Requested Body**: no body is required.

+**Response**: in case of success the JSON representation of the list of halls is returned.

+**Returned Status Codes**:

+* 200 OK: The request has been successfully processed and the list of halls is returned.
+* 404 Not Found: At least one of the parameters has not been found.

+## `/movies/{id}/dates/{date}/times/{time}/halls/{hall}/seats`

+**Description**: Get the list of available seats for the movie with the given id on the given date at the given time in the given hall.

+**Parameters**: four parameters in the path
 * `id` that represents the id of the movie of which the seats are to be returned
 * `date` that represents the date of which the seats are to be returned
-* `time` that represents the time of which the seats are to be returned.
+* `time` that represents the time of which the seats are to be returned
+* `hall` that represents the hall of which the seats are to be returned.

 **Requested Body**: no body is required.

 **Response**: in case of success the JSON representation of the list of seats is returned.

 **Returned Status Codes**:

 * 200 OK: The request has been successfully processed and the list of seats is returned.
-* 404 Not Found: No movie with the given id has been found or no date has been found or no time has been found or no seat has been found.

 ### POST

 ## `/movies/{id}/dates/{date}/times/{time}/seats/{seats}`

-**Description**: Book the seat with the given Booking id for the selected movie, date, time and seats.
+**Description**: Book the seat with the given Booking id for the selected movie, date, time, hall and seats.

 **Parameters**: four parameters in the path
 * `id` that represents the id of the movie of which the seat is to be booked